Can You Get a CDL With a DUI? What You Need to Know

-When a law enforcement officer determines that you are driving with a blood alcohol concentration over the legal limit in your personal vehicle, you may ask, “Does getting a DUI affect my commercial driver’s license?”
+When a law enforcement officer determines that you are driving with a blood alcohol concentration over the legal limit in your personal vehicle, you may ask, “Does getting a DUI conviction jeopardize my CDL license?”
 If you have a CDL, you may be required to pass a background check for a job.

 How Can a DUI Impact My Commercial Driver’s License?

-Even if you received a DUI charge while driving your personal vehicle, having a DUI will impact your commercial driver’s license.
-Since this will remain on your driver’s record and your criminal record, it will show up on any background check required for a job.
+Even if you are charged with a DUI while driving your personal vehicle, having a DUI charge will impact your CDL license.
+Since this will remain on your driving record and your criminal record, it will show up on any background check required for a job.